openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     state=eyJhbGciOiJFUzI...ky6-sVA
 ```

-If the request to the Response Endpoint was processed sucessfully, the Response Endpoint MUST respond with HTTP status code 200.
+If the Response Endpoint has successfully processed the request, it MUST respond with HTTP status code 200.

-The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTPS POST request:
+The following new parameter is defined to be used in this response from the Response Endpoint:

 `redirect_uri`:
 : OPTIONAL.
 The Wallet MUST send the User Agent to this Redirect URI.
-The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
+The Redirect URI allows the Verifier to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response to the Response URI.
 It especially enables the Verifier to prevent session fixation ((#session_fixation)) attacks.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
 For details, see ((#session_fixation)).